keqianghe/keqianghe.github.io/_pages/about.md

   - /about.html
 ---

 I received my Ph.D. in Computer Science from the University of Wisconsin–Madison, with research interests in systems and networking.
-After spending several years in academia (UW–Madison and IBM Research), I have most recently worked at technology companies (Airbnb and Google), focusing on cutting-edge technologies in data center networking and cloud infrastructure.
+After spending several years in academia (UW–Madison and IBM Research), I have most recently worked at Google and Airbnb, focusing on data center networking and cloud infrastructure.